-The Center for Coastal Studies mission is to conduct educational activities and provide educational resources that encourage the responsible use and conservation of coastal and marine ecosystems.
+The Center for Coastal Studies conducts educational activities and provides educational resources that encourage the responsible use and conservation of coastal and marine ecosystems.
 CCS scientific expertise ranges from marine mammals, including whales, seals and their habitats, to geology and land-sea interactions, to water quality monitoring and habitat restoration.
-CCS education program seeks to work with local and visiting schools on developing meaningful watershed experiences for a variety of age groups.
+The CCS education program seeks to work with local and visiting schools on developing meaningful watershed experiences for a variety of age groups.

 Step inside Delilah, an inflatable, life-sized North Atlantic Right Whale, and learn all about these rare and amazing animals.
 This 1 hr program is appropriate for all grade levels and is a great introduction before a whale watch.

 Cape Cod is arguably one of the finest spots on earth to view cetaceans from land.
 Critically endangered North Atlantic right whales come to Cape Cod Bay each winter to feed, while in late spring and early summer, humpback, fin and minke whales arrive.
 If you don’t have time or weather is not conducive for a boat based whale watch, CCS staff will lead guided walks to watch for whales as they feed in the surrounding waters, often only a few hundred feet from shore.
 1 -1 1/2 hr.

 A number of different species of seals occupy New England waters.
 Harbor and gray seals are often sighted throughout the year in the water and resting on local beaches in large groups or herds.
 CCS is leading an effort on Cape Cod to identify and create a picture of local seal population movements and behavior.
 CCS will offer led seal walks for groups, to seal haul out sights located on the outer beaches of Cape Cod.
 1 -1 1/2 hr.

 Tidal Flat Exploration